-Maintain a list of sharp-tailed grouse leks and coordinate with Forestry on land management activities within a half-mile of leks.
+Maintain a list of sharp-tailed grouse leks and continue coordination between Forestry and Wildlife on land management activities within a half-mile of leks.

 Increase amount of prescribed burning on the landscape and limit amount of salvage logging in burned-over areas for 4 years following fires for benefit of three-toed and black-backed woodpeckers.
-Weigh benefits of controlling spread of insect outbreaks to other forest stands versus providing quality woodpecker prey base when deciding to salvage-log insect-infested stands.128
+Weigh benefits of controlling spread of insect outbreaks to other forest stands versus providing quality woodpecker prey base when deciding to salvage-log insect-infested stands.133 Consider selective pretreatment thinning in interior areas to be burned or harvests to create firebreaks.

-Design timber harvests to minimize the loss and fragmentation of late-successional spruce stands for the benefit of three-toed woodpeckers,129 Connecticut warblers, and native insects.
+Design timber harvests to minimize the loss and fragmentation of late-successional spruce stands for the benefit of three-toed woodpeckers,134 Connecticut warblers, and native insects.
 Continue to manage 40,000 acres of key habitat for benefit of species in greatest conservation need, with overlapping benefits for native insects.

-Create and laminate identification cards for rare insects such as Leonard's skipper, taiga alpine, and Oxytheria itascae, and distribute throughout work vehicles and to all field crews to monitor for.
+Create and laminate identification cards for rare insects such as Leonard's skipper, taiga alpine, and Oxytheria itascae (a species of caddisfly), and distribute throughout work vehicles and to all field crews to monitor for.
 If taiga alpine is ever discovered in the area, survey individual black spruce stands for that species before planning a harvest.
+Evaluate presence or absence of Oxyetheria itascae in stretches of streams proposed for impoundments.